Design for Freedom | Pilot Projects & Case Studies

 Black Chapel by Theaster Gates (21st Serpentine Pavilion)

-The Black Chapel by Theaster Gates, is the first international Design for Freedom by Grace Farms project.
+The Black Chapel by Chicago-based artist Theaster Gates is the first international Design for Freedom by Grace Farms project.
 As Responsible Materials Advisor, Grace Farms worked with the Pavilion project team to enhance material transparency and prioritize ethical procurement.
-Read more in the Press Release.

 The Serpentine Pavilion, at the Serpentine Galleries, which began in 2000 with Zaha Hadid, has been designed and built by some of the biggest names in international architecture.
 In recent years it has grown into a highly-anticipated showcase foremerging talents, from last year’s Sumayya Vally, Counterspace (South Africa), the youngest architect to be commissioned, and Frida Escobedo (Mexico), SANAA (Japan), Diebedo Francis, Kere (Burkina Faso), and BjarkeIngels (Denmark), whose 2016 Pavilion was the most visited architectural and design exhibition in the world.
 Learn More.